opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/index.md

 8.0.0 | - | 7.2</br>7.1
 7.7.3 | - | 6.8

-If your upgrade path spans more than a single major version, and you want to maintain existing indexes, then you will need to use the [Reindex]({{site.url}}{{site.baseurl}}/api-reference/document-apis/reindex/) API to make your indexes compatible with the target version of OpenSearch.
+If your upgrade path spans more than a single major version, and you want to maintain existing indexes, then you will need to use the [Reindex]({{site.url}}{{site.baseurl}}/api-reference/document-apis/reindex/) API to make your indexes compatible with the target version of OpenSearc before upgrading.
 For example, if your cluster is currently running Elasticsearch 6.8 and you want to upgrade to OpenSearch 2.x, then you must first upgrade to OpenSearch 1.x, recreate your indexes using the [Reindex]({{site.url}}{{site.baseurl}}/api-reference/document-apis/reindex/) API, and finally upgrade to 2.x.

 ## Workflow considerations